port-labs/port-docs/docs/build-your-software-catalog/custom-integration/webhook/examples/orca-security.md

 ---
-description: Ingest both historical and realtime alerts on vulnerabilites in Octa Security.
+description: Ingest both historical and realtime alerts on vulnerabilites in Orca Security.
-title: Octa Security
+title: Orca Security
 ---

-# Ingest historical and realtime vulnerability alerts in Octa Security
+# Ingest historical and realtime vulnerability alerts in Orca Security
-This guide shows you how to ingest both historical and realtime alerts in Octa Security.
+This guide shows you how to ingest both historical and realtime alerts in Orca Security.
 To do this, you will use Port's webhook feature (for realtime alerts) and/or a Python script (for historical data).

 For either ingestion types, you will create the `orcaSecurityAlert` blueprint: